 Unlike many formats that aim to keep water out, gummies rely on a controlled amount of moisture to create the right bite.
 The key metric isn’t only moisture percentage—it’s water activity (aᵥ), which reflects how “available” the water is inside the gummy.
 Two batches can have similar moisture content and still behave very differently over shelf life if their water activity is not aligned.

-From a manufacturing standpoint, water activity influences both stability and day-to-day handling:
+Water activity drives both stability and day-to-day handling:

 - Microbial risk (water availability matters more than raw moisture numbers)